Donato Bergamini: Death

-The investigations
+Investigations

-Former Roma and Milan soccer player Carlo Petrini tried to shed light on the mysterious death by writing the book "Il calciatore suicidato" (English: The soccer player who was suicided) in 2001, in which he provided some details on the soccer player's story (facts that were never proven): according to him, the underworld was pushing to fix matches and Bergamini, a clean athlete and leader of the locker room, had opposed the pressure.
+Former Roma and Milan player Carlo Petrini tried to shed light on the mysterious death by writing the book Il calciatore suicidato ("The Footballer Who Was Suicided") in 2001, in which he provided some details on the footballer's story (facts that were never proven): according to him, organised crime was pushing to fix matches, and Bergamini, a clean athlete and leader of the dressing room, had opposed the pressure.

-On December 27, 2009, the "Bergamini Day" was celebrated in Cosenza, organized by the "Cosenza United" Forum and the Ultrà Cosenza, which was also attended by the soccer player's family.
-The purpose of this demonstration was to ask for truth and justice on the death of the rossoblù idol and to reopen the investigation, which at the time of the facts was filed too quickly as "suicide" despite the numerous question marks and unconvincing evidence.
-According to the family and the Cosenza fans, Bergamini was killed, so about 300 people marched through the streets of the city asking for clarity on his disappearance.
-On 6 August 2010, the conference "Truth for Bergamini" was held in Aiello Calabro, while on 27 December 2010, the "Bergamini Day" was renewed for the second year, held at the Morelli theatre in Cosenza.
-On 14 June 2011, a request was made to reopen the investigation to be classified as voluntary homicide.
-On 29 June 2011, the Castrovillari prosecutor's office officially reopened the investigations by virtue of new evidence.
+On 27 December 2009, "Bergamini Day" was celebrated in Cosenza, organised by the "Cosenza United" forum and the Ultrà Cosenza, and attended also by the footballer's family.
+The purpose of the demonstration was to demand truth and justice regarding the death of the club's idol and to have the investigation reopened, which at the time of the events had been filed too quickly as "suicide" despite numerous unanswered questions and unconvincing evidence.
+According to the family and Cosenza's supporters, Bergamini had been killed, and around 300 people marched through the city demanding clarity over his death.
+On 6 August 2010 a conference titled "Truth for Bergamini" was held in Aiello Calabro, and on 27 December 2010 "Bergamini Day" was held for a second year, at the Morelli theatre in Cosenza.
+On 14 June 2011, a formal request was made for the case to be reclassified as voluntary homicide and for the investigation to be reopened.
+On 29 June 2011, the Castrovillari prosecutor's office officially reopened the investigation on the strength of new evidence.

-On 22 February 2012, the RIS of Messina filed their expert report with the Public Prosecutor's Office of Castrovillari, according to which, when he was hit, Bergamini was already dead.
-The RIS were in fact able to ascertain, through various simulations, that if the young footballer had "thrown himself like a fish" under the truck, as his girlfriend reported, his shoes, his necklace and his watch would have suffered serious damage, and instead at the time the body was found they were almost intact.
-An expert report, dated 1990 and signed by Professor Francesco Maria Avato, was confirmed by the findings that the Castrovillari Public Prosecutor's Office requested after having taken up the case of the Cosenza player.
-On 15 May 2013, a notice of guarantee was served by the Castrovillari Public Prosecutor's Office to his ex-girlfriend Isabella Internò, who was suspected of murder.
+On 22 February 2012, the Reparto Investigazioni Scientifiche (RIS) of Messina filed their expert report with the public prosecutor's office of Castrovillari, according to which Bergamini was already dead when he was struck by the truck.
+Through various simulations, the RIS established that if the young footballer had thrown himself under the truck as his girlfriend reported, his shoes, necklace and watch would have suffered serious damage; instead, when the body was found, they were almost intact.
+An earlier expert report, dated 1990 and signed by Professor Francesco Maria Avato, was corroborated by the findings that the Castrovillari public prosecutor's office had requested after reopening the case.
+On 15 May 2013, a notice of investigation was served by the Castrovillari public prosecutor's office on his ex-girlfriend, Isabella Internò, who was suspected of murder.

 For the second time, in May 2017, the investigations into his death were reopened.
-In June 2017, the GIP of Castrovillari ordered the exhumation of the body to perform an autopsy.
+In June 2017, the Castrovillari GIP (preliminary investigations judge) ordered the exhumation of the body to perform a new autopsy.

-On 16 November 2017, the autopsy results were filed: Bergamini was killed with a scarf and then thrown under the truck, staging the suicide.
+On 16 November 2017, the autopsy results were filed, concluding that Bergamini had been killed and then thrown under the truck, staging the suicide.